acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

-0.x EM like size of font used for commentaries while the number of answer increment in the inner as the commentaries grows.
+Commentaries are now fixed in a higher size, just like the bubbles' font in most website you visit as well in links .

-BUTTONS Sometimes like in Gdrive, something interesting
+BUTTONS Sometimes like in Gdrive, and the others.